 Dance

-- Student dancers and choreographers participate in the ACDFA regional dance festival.
+• Student dancers and choreographers participate annually in the ACDA regional dance festival.

 Dance and Theatre faculty continue to work in the industry, locally, nationally and internationally.
 Department alumni work with professional dance and theatre companies as dancers, choreographers, actors and artistic directors.
 Others are educators or administrators in universities, public schools, and private and professional studios.
 Still others have pursued careers in areas such as dance therapy, movement analysis, the dance fitness industry, radio, television, and film.